hjjg200/telescribe/doc/Monitor.md

 ***#** `devs-reads`*

-Device reads is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last reads count from the current one.
+Devices reads is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last reads count from the current one.

 This is **indexed metrics** and its indexes are: